- Catch a CAT

 Coronavirus (COVID-19) Information

 We continue to ask that customers only use our services for essential trips, such as getting to medical appointments, work or grocery stores.
-This is especially important since CAT buses are operating at only 50-percent capacity (between 15-20 passengers) in order to provide passengers more room to spread out and meet social distancing requirements.
+This is especially important since CAT buses are operating at only reduced capacity in order to provide passengers more room to spread out and meet social distancing guidelines.

 To help protect the health of customers and CAT employees, customers are asked to abstain from using CAT services if:

 - They have fever or chills

-- They have traveled out of the country
+- They recently have traveled out of the country

 - They have a new cough or shortness of breath